 Insourcing, or foreign direct investment in the United States (FDIUS), bolsters U.S. manufacturing.
-Foreign-owned manufacturers, with more than 1,700 affiliates in the United States in 2013, employ millions of Americans in high-paying jobs.
-Since supplier companies often locate nearby to furnish manufacturers with materials, component parts, and various support services, foreign investment in manufacturing provides significant employment spillovers.
-Economists estimate for each manufacturing job two to five additional jobs are created elsewhere in the economy.
+Foreign-owned manufacturers, with nearly 1,800 affiliates in the United States in 2014, employ millions of Americans in high-paying jobs.
+Because supplier companies often locate nearby to furnish manufacturers with materials, component parts, and various support services, foreign investment in manufacturing provides significant employment spillovers.
+Economists estimate for each manufacturing job, two to five additional jobs are created elsewhere in the economy.

-U.S. affiliates of foreign companies boost domestic exports by shipping finished goods from their U.S. facilities back to their parent companies.
-They may also use the United States as part of their global supply chains, allowing them to sell to customers around the world.
-These exports increase demand for raw materials and other inputs, providing additional positive lifts to the U.S. economy.
-Foreign companies in the United States accounted for nearly one-quarter of total U.S. goods exports in 2013.
-Read more here.
+U.S. affiliates of foreign companies boost domestic exports by shipping finished goods from their U.S. factories back to their parent companies.
+They also use the United States as part of their global supply chains, allowing them to sell to customers around the world.
+These exports increase demand for raw materials and other U.S.-made inputs, a benefit for the American economy.
+Foreign companies in the United States accounted for more than a quarter of total U.S. goods exports in 2014.

 On April 4, 2016, the Department of the Treasury and the Internal Revenue Service (“IRS”) issued a Notice of Proposed Rulemaking under Internal Revenue Code section 385.
 The Proposed Regulations contain three sets of rules: (1) they authorize the IRS to treat certain related-party debt arrangements as part stock and part debt; (2) they establish a contemporaneous documentation requ irement that must be satisfied for certain related-party debt to be respected as debt; and (3) they treat certain categories of related-party debt as equity, including a rule treating debt issued within a 72-mon